microsoft/busiotools/bluetooth/tracing/readme.md

   *Note: Trace is not running until you reboot the machine*

 3. Reproduce the issue - log will keep running across reboots until you stop it manually
-4. Run as admin: "wpr.exe -boottrace -stopboot bth_tracing.etl"
+4. Run as admin: "wpr.exe -boottrace -stopboot BthTracing.etl"

 ## Verbose/Non-verbose logs
 1. The above collects Verbose logs by default.